 - Link to your email capture page in the description for your videos or podcast show notes

-Even if you don’t have a website yet, your email capture page can look as simple as that (this is made in Getform, by the way, and it’s free up to 100 form submissions per month):
+Even if you don’t have a website yet, your email capture page can look as simple as that (this is made in Getform, by the way):

 If you have $5-$10 a day to spend on ads, you can launch video ads on YouTube or Meta (Facebook and Instagram) to get a cold audience — people who have never heard about you — to watch part of your pre-launch videos.
 Later, you’ll be able to retarget those who watched a portion of those videos.

-The goal of these videos isn’t to get people to sign up for your course yet — instead, they should make people aware of who you are and who you help.
+The goal of these videos isn’t to get people to sign up for your course yet — instead, the videos should make people aware of who you are and who you help.
 Notice that in the following ad, there’s no call to action:

 In this case, you’ll need to spend time engaging with other people on social media to grow your audience organically — while also posting your pre-launch content.
 When you engage with other people’s content, you’ll get their attention.
 Some will ignore it, but others will visit your profile and decide to follow you if they enjoy your content.